CaptainMeehan/studious-funicular/README.md

 <header>

 # Welcome, these are my portfolio pages!
-I am a student at TGA and this is the work I have done so far.<br/>
+I am a student at TGA and this is the work I have done so far.
 I created the homepage in this repository myself.
 It has a Jekyll theme at the base but I replaced almost everything using CSS for the look and layout!
 <br/>
 <br/>&emsp;_/&emsp;Fredrik Andersson_ &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;
 <a href="https://thegameassembly.com"><img src=https://thegameassembly.com/wp-content/uploads/2023/01/tgalogowhite-small.svg alt=tgalogowhite-small width=300 align=right></a>